hphelion/documentation/moonshot/manage.operational-dashboard.environment-tab.md

 Examples of Network Modes:

-* Single Mode: All connections are shared on the same physical interface through VLAN.
+* **Single Mode**: All connections are shared on the same physical interface through VLAN.
-* Dual Mode: All connections have their own interfaces where VLAN and bridge are off.
+* **Dual Mode**: All connections have their own interfaces where VLAN and bridge are off.
-* Team Mode: All connections are shared on the same two physical interfaces through VLAN.
+* **Team Mode**: All connections are shared on the same two physical interfaces through VLAN.
 Teaming means treating the wires like a single bundle.

 Examples of Logical Interface values: